Lobesitdoll/mdncomp/README.md

 Tip: You can as an alternative, define alias commands in some terminals with specific options set for different purposes.

+Note: On macOS you likely have to use `sudo` to set options as it write to a file store in the user area.

 Requirements
 ------------